 Under Accounting Standard Update (ASU) No. 2016-02, Leases (ASC 842) and its associated amendments, the Company determines if an arrangement is a lease at inception.
 In addition, the Company determines whether leases meet the classification criteria of a finance or operating lease at the lease commencement date considering: (1) whether the lease transfers ownership of the underlying asset to the lessee at the end of the lease term, (2) whether the lease grants the lessee an option to purchase the underlying asset that the lessee is reasonably certain to exercise, (3) whether the lease term is for a major part of the remaining economic life of the underlying asset, (4) whether the present value of the sum of the lease payments and residual value guaranteed by the lessee equals or exceeds substantially all of the fair value of the underlying asset, and (5) whether the underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.
-As of June 30, 2021, the Company's lease population consisted of real estate.
-As of June 30, 2021, the Company did not have finance leases.
+As of September 30, 2021, the Company's lease population consisted of real estate.
+As of September 30, 2021, the Company did not have finance leases.

 Operating leases are included in operating lease ROU assets, lease liabilities, current, and lease liabilities, non-current in the Company's condensed balance sheet.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 In determining the present value of lease payments, the Company uses its incremental borrowing rate based on the information available at the lease commencement date if the rate implicit in the lease is not readily determinable.
 The Company determines the incremental borrowing rate based on an analysis of corporate bond yields with a credit rating similar to the Company.
 The determination of the Company's incremental borrowing rate requires management judgment including the development of a synthetic credit rating and cost of debt as the Company currently does not carry any debt.
 The Company believes that the estimates used in determining the incremental borrowing rate are reasonable based upon current facts and circumstances.
 Applying different judgments to the same facts and circumstances could result in the estimated amounts to vary.
 The operating lease ROU assets also include adjustments for prepayments and accrued lease payments and exclude lease incentives.
-The Company's lease terms may include options to extend or terminate the lease term.
+The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options.
+Operating lease cost is recognized on a straight-line basis over the expected lease term.
 Variable lease costs represent payments that are dependent on usage, a rate or index.
 Variable lease cost primarily relates to common area maintenance charges.
-Lease agreements that include lease and non-lease components are accounted for as a single lease cost primarily relates to common area maintenance charges.
-Lease agreements that include on the Company's condensed balance sheet.
+Lease agreements that include lease and non-lease components are accounted for as a single lease component.
+Lease agreements with a noncancelable term o